Philadelphia Eagles 2019 draft picks

-We're really far away from the 2019 NFL Draft, but the Eagles have now made two trades that affect their picks that year.
+We're really far away from the 2019 NFL Draft, but the Eagles have made three trades that affect their picks that year, and will likely be awarded four compensatory picks.

 First, they traded Allen Barbre to the Denver Broncos for a conditional seventh round pick, and later they traded Jon Dorenbos to the New Orleans Saints for additional seventh round pick.
+That pick then reverted back to the Saints after it was discovered that Dorenbos needed heart surgery.

+Then they traded down from the first round of the 2018 NFL Draft, landing a second round pick in 2019 in the process.

+And finally, they traded up in the seventh round of the 2018 NFL Draft for Jordan Mailata.
+The cost was a 2019 seventh round pick.

 Here is a look at the Eagles' 2019 draft picks, which we'll update anytime it changes: